 Expedited shipping and dynamic shipping options

 ShipBob’s 2-Day Express Shipping Program process enables the option to offer 2-day shipping to all of your customers in the continental US across all of your platforms.
-Whether you store inventory in one fulfillment center location or several, by opting into the ShipBob’s Express Program, you can offer 2-day shipping to all zip codes in the continental US.
+Whether you store inventory in one fulfilment centre location or several, by opting into the ShipBob’s Express Program, you can offer 2-day shipping to all postcodes in the continental US.

-ShipBob automatically analyzes your inventory and order data to help you determine which SKUs and facilities need to be restocked, how to optimize shipping speeds and costs, and more.
+ShipBob automatically analyses your inventory and order data to help you determine which SKUs and facilities need to be restocked, how to optimise shipping speeds and costs, and more.

 When an order is placed, ShipBob’s algorithm will send the order to the warehouse closest to the customer to offer the fastest and most cost-effective ecommerce shipping options.

-You may even realize a reduction in shipping costs by storing your inventory closer to end customers, splitting inventory across multiple fulfillment centers, and reducing your shipping zones.
+You may even realise a reduction in shipping costs by storing your inventory closer to end customers, splitting inventory across multiple fulfilment centres, and reducing your shipping zones.